 Step 1: Download, install iMyFone D-Back on your computer.
 Run iMyFone D-Back on your computer after installation.
 Click on "Fix iOS System" option.

-Step 2: Connect your device to your computer and wait for iMyFone to recognize it.
+Step 2: Connect your iPhone to your computer and wait for iMyFone to recognize it.

 Step 4: After downloading and verifying firmware package, the program will start the repair process, which only takes a few minutes.
 Now, your iPhone will be back to the normal mode, and will work just as you wanted it to.